Last revision: 19-03-2023

-This document protects confidential information disclosed by individuals or businesses to each other during evaluation of business opportunities, negotiations, prior to investment or entering into transactions with each other.
+This document protects confidential information disclosed by individuals or businesses to each other during the evaluation of business opportunities, negotiations, prior to investment or entering into transactions with each other.
 It creates an enforceable agreement between the parties that they will not disclose or use any confidential information for any purpose other than that set out in the agreement.

 Non-Disclosure Agreements (NDAs), also known as Confidentiality Agreements, help parties feel comfortable revealing confidential information with commercial value that they might otherwise keep secret so that commercial negotiations can continue openly and honestly.

-Some examples of situations where a NDA/Confidentiality Agreement might be needed include:
+Some examples of situations where an NDA/Confidentiality Agreement might be needed include:

 (a) where a company is engaging a new employee or contractor who will have access to secret information, trade secrets or other valuable commercial information of the company;

 (b) where two parties are investigating the possibility of an investment or business sale agreement with each other, and wish to discuss commercially sensitive information;

-(c) where a new start-up or inventor has an idea it wishes to discuss with another party to test the possibility of an investment or partnership.
+(c) where a new start-up or inventor has an idea and wishes to discuss with another party to test the possibility of investment or partnership.

-A Confidentiality Agreement makes it so that the party receiving the confidential information isn't permitted to disclose that information to anyone else or profit from the use of that information in an unauthorised way.
+A Confidentiality Agreement ensures that the party receiving the confidential information isn't permitted to disclose that information to anyone else or profit from the use of that information in an unauthorised way.

-Like other contracts, confidentiality agreements require consideration which broadly means that a party must receive something in exchange for not disclosing information, this may be payment for provision of services, or even grant of an opportunity to evaluate a proposed investment.
+Like other contracts, confidentiality agreements require consideration which broadly means that a party must receive something in exchange for not disclosing information, this may be the payment for the provision of services or even grant of an opportunity to evaluate a proposed investment.